Butch Goring

 Robert Thomas "Butch" Goring (born October 22, 1949) is a Canadian former professional ice hockey player and coach.
 He played 16 seasons in the National Hockey League (NHL) for the Los Angeles Kings, New York Islanders and Boston Bruins.
 A four-time Stanley Cup winner with the Islanders, he has been cited as a key figure of the Islanders dynasty.

-Since retiring as a player he has served as head coach of both the Bruins and Islanders.
-He currently serves as the Islanders' television color commentator on MSG Network and select games for TNT alongside lead team and #2 TNT play-by-play announcer Brendan Burke.
+Since retiring as a player, he has served as head coach of both the Bruins and Islanders.
+Since 2023 he serves as the Islanders' television colour commentator on MSG Network and select games for TNT alongside play-by-play announcer Brendan Burke.
 In addition, ice-level reporter Darren Pang joins the pair for select games.